the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 false
 ```

 Note that Account, Artist and PacifictGunslinger didn't indicate in any way that they implement the interface.
-It all happens inplicitly.
-If we follow this logic and consider the empty interface "interface{}" then every object is compatible with it because each object implements all zero methods of this intterface :-).
+It all happens implicitly.
+If we follow this logic and consider the empty interface "interface{}" then every object is compatible with it because each object implements all zero methods of this interface :-).
 It may sound funny, but it's an important and useful part of the Go type system.
 The empty interface is similar to the void pointer in C/C++, System.Object in C# or java.lang.Object in Java in the sense that any object is compatible with it.
 But note that the C# and Java objects come with a lot of built-in functionality while the Go empty interface is really empty.

 I'll talk a lot more about interfaces in `Chapter 10 - Advanced Object-Oriented Design`